lah7/gtk3-classic/README.md

 * Some GTK stock icons on buttons and context menus are restored.
 You can see it in GTK internal dialogs and in some applications.
 * Regular colorized icons instead of symbolic icons are used in file chooser dialog.
 * Appearance of print dialog is less "gnomish", natural margins are restored.
 * Backdrop CSS state is disabled.
 Inactive windows don't look differently.
-You can restore backdrop state by setting `GTK_CSD` environment variable.
+You can restore backdrop state by setting `GTK_CSD=1` environment variable.
 * Status bars are smaller regardless of used theme.
 * File chooser dialog, places sidebar and color chooser dialog use classic menu as context menu instead of popover.